getsentry/sentry-javascript/docs/usage.rst

 Notable keys that you might set include ``user``, ``tags``, and ``extra``.
 These types of extra context data are detailed more under :ref:`raven-node-additional-data`.

-Since ``domains`` are not supported in native Promise until Node v8.0.0, the Node LTS version ``>=8.0.0`` environment is required if you want to manage different contexts in Promises.
-Context for regular ``context/wrap`` and instrumentation is working prior to 8.x just fine.
-It'll just be skipped and will use globally set context data.
+Since ``domains`` are not supported in native ``Promise`` until Node.js v8, version ``>=8.0.0`` is required if you want to have an access to the context in ``Promise`` rejections.
+When older version of Node.js is used, it'll just be skipped and globally set context will be used instead.
+Context for regular error handlers and ``context/wrap`` calls is working in every version, including v0.x.

 Tracking Users
 --------------